 - Composers seeking information regarding score layout, ranges, notation, and techniques for these instruments can consult the Resources section of this page.
 For percussion, check TCO’s Youtube channel to see what we have used in concerts.

 - An accompanying recording of the excerpt as MP3, if applicable.
 MIDI is acceptable.

 A jury comprised of TCO artistic leadership and international guests will judge the applicants based on their excerpt.
 The adjudication will be done blind: a number will be assigned to each application package, and jurists will not have access to applicants’ identifying features until after decisions have been made.
 Jury decisions are final.

-Winner(s) will be announced by September 15, 2017, and will be commissioned to write a work of approximately 10 minutes for the TCO.
+Winner(s) will be announced in September, 2017, and will be commissioned to write a work of approximately 7-10 minutes for the TCO.
 The final composition will likely be based on the excerpt, although this is not absolute.
 The TCO will also work with winner(s) to write a commissioning grant, and will provide coaching from the jury throughout the compositional process.
 Scores and parts should be ready by March 1, 2018.

 Winner(s) will receive:

 - An honorarium of $200 (more depending on outcome of commissioning grant)

 Completed application packages should be sent electronically to .
 Please include any audio/video as links to streaming sites (e.g., YouTube).

 Score layout, tuning and ranges for the specified competition instrumentation

 - Book by Samuel Wong: QI – An Instrumental Guide to the Chinese Orchestra